 USDA Rural Development is a branch of the Unites States Department of Agriculture whose mission is to improve the quality of life in rural America.
-In the current fiscal year, they will administer $38 billion in loans, loan guarantees and grants to support vital services such as housing, health care, water, electric, communication and other necessary infrastructure.
-They offer loans to businesses and supply technical assistance to farmers.
+They provide loans, loan guarantees and grants to support vital services such as housing, health care, water, electric, communication and other necessary infrastructure.
+They also offer loans to businesses and supply technical assistance to farmers.
 They even have programs to help individual residents buy their own homes.

 The Rural Community Development Initiative (RCDI) Grant